Pros and Cons of Berber Carpet

 - Aesthetically appealing/versatile: Berber carpets allow for unique designs and color schemes.
 Berber carpet often has a flecked color scheme giving it a great ability to adapt to multiple interior design schemes.
 This one remains true for all Berber carpet.

 - Comfort: Berber carpet’s looped design provides a cushiony feel under your feet.
 This is especially true with wool and nylon varieties.
-Olefin and polyester also share this feel to some degree.
+Olefin and polyester also share this feeling to some degree.
 However, some people find olefin and polyester to have a rough feel on bare feet.

 - Economical: Berber carpets are known to be a great value.
 This is typically true.
 With this said, the price range still varies greatly.
 Wool Berber carpets are not cheap.
 They may be worth the money, but if you have a tight budget, olefin and polyester will be better decisions.

-Top 5 Disadvantages
+5 Disadvantages of Berber

 - Snags: It is possible to snag a loop of Berber carpet.
 If left untreated, the snag can unravel and cause a much worse problem.
 Check out our Berber carpet repair guide to prevent this from happening.
 While snags are possible, the majority of people with Berber carpet don’t have a problem with snagging.